britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 am very sorry to see any symptoms of your taking it up again.
 It seems to me it’s hardly the moment.

-MADAME DE KATKOFF, aside.
-It’s more the moment than you think.
+MADAME DE KATKOFF, <i>aside:</i> It’s more the moment than you think.

-WINTERBOURNE, rather harshly.
-I was very sorry to learn, on coming here, that you have
-your rooms full of people.
+WINTERBOURNE, <i>rather harshly:</i> I was very sorry to learn, on coming here, that you have your rooms full of people.

-MADAME DE KATKOFF.
-They have come to look out of my windows.
+MADAME DE KATKOFF: They have come to look out of my windows.
 It is not my fault that I have such a view of the Corso.

-WINTERBOURNE.
-You had given me to understand that we should be alone.
+WINTERBOURNE: You had given me to understand that we should be alone.

-MADAME DE KATKOFF.
-I didn’t ask them; they came themselves.
+MADAME DE KATKOFF: I didn’t ask them; they came themselves.

-WINTERBOURNE, impatiently.
-I wish to heaven they had stayed at home!
+WINTERBOURNE, <i>impatiently</i> I wish to heaven they had stayed at home!

-MADAME DE KATKOFF.
-Should you like me to turn them out?
+MADAME DE KATKOFF: Should you like me to turn them out?

-WINTERBOURNE.
-I should like it particularly.
+WINTERBOURNE: I should like it particularly.

-MADAME DE KATKOFF.
-The ambassador and all?
+MADAME DE KATKOFF: The ambassador and all?

-WINTERBOURNE.
-You told me a month ago that where I was concerned you didn’t care a straw for the ambassador.
+WINTERBOURNE: You told me a month ago that where I was concerned you didn’t care a straw for the ambassador.

-MADAME DE KATKOFF, after a moment.
-A month ago - yes!
+MADAME DE KATKOFF, <i>after a moment:</i> A month ago - yes!

-WINTERBOURNE.
-If you intended to change so soon, you ought to have notified me at the moment.
+WINTERBOURNE: If you intended to change so soon, you ought to have notified me at the moment.

-MADAME DE KATKOFF.
-The ambassador is very considerate.
+MADAME DE KATKOFF: The ambassador is very considerate.
 When I have a few visitors, he helps me to entertain them.

-WINTERBOURNE.
-That proves how little you have need of me.
+WINTERBOURNE: That proves how little you have need of me.

-MADAME DE KATKOFF.
-I have left my guests in his charge, with perfect confi- dence.
+MADAME DE KATKOFF: I have left my guests in his charge, with perfect confidence.

-WINTERBOURNE.
-Oh, if you mean you are at liberty, that’s just what I want.
+WINTERBOURNE: Oh, if you mean you are at liberty, that’s just what I want.

-MADAME DE KATKOFF.
-What does it occur to you to propose?
+MADAME DE KATKOFF: What does it occur to you to propose?

-WINTERBOURNE.
-That you should drive out with me, to see the illu- mination.
+WINTERBOURNE: That you should drive out with me, to see the illumination.

-MADAME DE KATKOFF.
-I have seen fifty illuminations!
+MADAME DE KATKOFF: I have seen fifty illuminations!
 I am sick of the Carnival.

-WINTERBOURNE.
-It isn’t the Carnival; it’s the drive.
-I have a carriage
-at the door.
+WINTERBOURNE: It isn’t the Carnival; it’s the drive.
+I have a carriage at the door.

-MADAME DE KATKOFF.
-I have no doubt it would be charming; but I am not at liberty in that sense.
+MADAME DE KATKOFF: I have no doubt it would be charming; but I am not at liberty in that sense.
 I can’t leave a roomful of people planted there!
 I really don’t see why they should make you so savage.

-WINTERBOURNE.
-I am not savage, but I am disappointed.
+WINTERBOURNE: I am not savage, but I am disappointed.
 I counted on this evening: it’s a week since we have been alone.

-MADAME DE KATKOFF.
-Do I appear to so little advantage in company?
+MADAME DE KATKOFF: Do I appear to so little advantage in company?
 Are you ashamed of me when others are present?
-I do the best
+I do the best I can.
-I can.

-WINTERBOURNE.
-You were always strange — and you always will be!
+WINTERBOURNE: You were always strange — and you always will be!
 Sometimes I think you have taken a vow to torment me.

-MADAME DE KATKOFF.
-I have taken a vow — that’s very true; and I admit I am strange.
+MADAME DE KATKOFF: I have taken a vow — that’s very true; and I admit I am strange.
 We Russians are, you know: you had warning of that!

-WINTERBOURNE.
-Yes; but you abuse the national privilege.
+WINTERBOURNE: Yes; but you abuse the national privilege.
 I am never safe with you — never sure of you.
 You turn from one thing to the other.

-MADAME DE KATKOFF, aside.
-Poor fellow, he’s bewildered!
-(Aloud.)
-Will you do me a favor?
+MADAME DE KATKOFF, <i>aside:</i> Poor fellow, he’s bewildered! <i>(Aloud.)</i> Will you do me a favor?

-WINTERBOURNE.
-I am sure it’s something horrible
+WINTERBOURNE: I am sure it’s something horrible

-MADAME DE KATKOFF.
-You say you have a carriage at the door.
+MADAME DE KATKOFF: You say you have a carriage at the door.
 Take it, and go after that poor girl.

-WINTERBOURNE.
-Oh, are you coming back to her?
+WINTERBOURNE: Oh, are you coming back to her?
 You try my patience!

-MADAME DE KATKOFF.
-She has just risen from an attack of fever, and it strikes her as a knowing thing to finish her evening in the streets!
+MADAME DE KATKOFF: She has just risen from an attack of fever, and it strikes her as a knowing thing to finish her evening in the streets!

-WINTERBOURNE, starting a little.
-She has gone out - looking that way?
+WINTERBOURNE, <i>starting a little:</i> She has gone out - looking that way?

-MADAME DE KATKOFF, aside.
-That will touch him!
-(Aloud.)
-She won’t come home alive.
+MADAME DE KATKOFF, <i>aside:</i> That will touch him! <i>(Aloud.)</i> She won’t come home alive.

-WINTERBOURNE, attentive.
-Do you believe that?
+WINTERBOURNE, <i>attentive:</i> Do you believe that?

-MADAME DE KATKOFF, aside.
-It has touched him!
-(Aloud.)
-I think it’s madness.
+MADAME DE KATKOFF, <i>aside:</i> It has touched him! <i>(Aloud.)</i> I think it’s madness.
 Her only safety was to have left Rome the moment she could be moved.

-WINTERBOURNE, after a pause.
-I am not sure the best thing that can happen to her is not to die!
+WINTERBOURNE, <i>after a pause:</i> I am not sure the best thing that can happen to her is not to die!
 She ought to perish in her flower, as she once said to me!

-MADAME DE KATKOFF.
-That’s a convenient theory, to save you the trouble of a drive!
+MADAME DE KATKOFF: That’s a convenient theory, to save you the trouble of a drive!

-WINTERBOURNE.
-You are remarkably pressing, but you had better spare your sarcasm.
+WINTERBOURNE: You are remarkably pressing, but you had better spare your sarcasm.
 I have no further interest in the fate of Miss Daisy Miller, and no commission whatever to interfere with her movements.
 She has a mother — in disguise — and she has other protectors.
 I don’t suppose she has gone out alone.

-MADAME DE KATKOFF.
-She has gone with her Italian.
+MADAME DE KATKOFF: She has gone with her Italian.

-WINTERBOURNE.
-Giovanelli?
+WINTERBOURNE: Giovanelli?
 Ah, the scoundrel!

-MADAME DE KATKOFF, smiling, aside.
-My dear friend, you are all right.
-(Aloud.)
-Gently, gently!
+MADAME DE KATKOFF, <i>smiling, aside:</i> My dear friend, you are all right. <i>(Aloud.)</i> Gently, gently!
 It’s not his fault.

-WINTERBOURNE.
-That she is infatuated?
+WINTERBOURNE: That she is infatuated?
 Perhaps not.

-MADAME DE KATKOFF.
+MADAME DE KATKOFF: Infatuated?
-Infatuated?
 She doesn’t care a straw for him!

-WINTERBOURNE.
-And to prove her indifference, she lets him take her on this devil’s drive?
+WINTERBOURNE: And to prove her indifference, she lets him take her on this devil’s drive?
 I don’t quite see it.

-MADAME DE KATKOFF.
-He’s her convenience - her little pretext — her poor old Giovanelli.
+MADAME DE KATKOFF: He’s her convenience - her little pretext — her poor old Giovanelli.
 He fetches and carries, and she finds him very useful; but that’s the end of it.
 She takes him to drive: he doesn’t take her.

-WINTERBOURNE.
-Did she kindly inform you of these interesting facts?
+WINTERBOURNE: Did she kindly inform you of these interesting facts?

-MADAME DE KATKOFF.
-I had a long talk with her.
+MADAME DE KATKOFF: I had a long talk with her.
 One woman understands another!

-WINTERBOURNE.
-I hope she understands you.
+WINTERBOURNE: I hope she understands you.
 It’s more than I do.

-MADAME DE KATKOFF.
-She has gone out because she’s unhappy.
+MADAME DE KATKOFF: She has gone out because she’s unhappy.
 She doesn’t care what becomes of her.

-WINTERBOURNE.
-I never suspected her of such tragic propensities.
-Pray, What is she unhappy about?
+WINTERBOURNE: I never suspected her of such tragic propensities.
+Pray, what is she unhappy about?

-MADAME DE KATKOFF.
-About the hard things people say of her.
+MADAME DE KATKOFF: About the hard things people say of her.

-WINTERBOURNE.
-She has only to behave like other girls, then.
+WINTERBOURNE: She has only to behave like other girls, then.

-MADAME DE KATKOFF.
-Like your friend, Miss Durant?
+MADAME DE KATKOFF: Like your friend, Miss Durant?
 A pretty model, this evening!
 You say you hope poor Daisy understands me; but she doesn’t — and that’s part of the misery.
 She can’t make out what I have made of you!

-WINTERBOURNE.
-A creature as miserable as herself!
+WINTERBOURNE: A creature as miserable as herself!
 You might have
 explained: you had the opportunity.

-MADAME DE KATKOFF.
-She left me abruptly — and I lost it forever!
+MADAME DE KATKOFF: She left me abruptly — and I lost it forever!

-WINTERBOURNE.
-All this is nothing to us.
+WINTERBOURNE: All this is nothing to us.
 When will your friends leave you?

-MADAME DE KATKOFF, after a pause.
-No, it’s nothing to us. - I haven’t asked my friends how long they mean to stay.
+MADAME DE KATKOFF, <i>after a pause:</i> No, it’s nothing to us. - I haven’t asked my friends how long they mean to stay.

-WINTERBOURNE.
-Till eleven o’clock — till twelve?
+WINTERBOURNE: Till eleven o’clock — till twelve?

-MADAME DE KATKOFF.
-Till one in the morning, perhaps - or till two.
-They will see the Carnival out.
-(Smiling.)
-You had much better join us!
+MADAME DE KATKOFF: Till one in the morning, perhaps - or till two.
+They will see the Carnival out. <i>(Smiling.)</i> You had much better join us!

-WINTERBOURNE, passionately.
-Unfathomable woman!
+WINTERBOURNE, <i>passionately:</i> Unfathomable woman!
 In pity’s name, what did you mean by raising my hopes to such a point, a month ago, only to dash them to the ground?

-MADAME DE KATKOFF.
-I tried to make you happy — but I didn’t succeed.
+MADAME DE KATKOFF: I tried to make you happy — but I didn’t succeed.

-WINTERBOURNE.
-You tried?
+WINTERBOURNE: You tried?
 Are you trying now?

-MADAME DE KATKOFF.
-No, I have given it up: it’s a waste of time!
+MADAME DE KATKOFF: No, I have given it up: it’s a waste of time!

-WINTERBOURNE.
-Have you forgotten the day on the Pincian, after your arrival, and what you suddenly offered me — what you promised me — there?
+WINTERBOURNE: Have you forgotten the day on the Pincian, after your arrival, and what you suddenly offered me — what you promised me — there?
 You had kept me at arm’s length for three years, and suddenly the barrier dropped.
-The angel of justice has kept the record of my gratitude and eagerness — as well as of my surprise; and if my tender- ness and respect were not greater than ever, it is because you had already had the best of them!
+The angel of justice has kept the record of my gratitude and eagerness — as well as of my surprise; and if my tenderness and respect were not greater than ever, it is because you had already had the best of them!
 Have you forgotten our moonlight drive through the streets of Rome, with its rich confusion of ancient memories and new-born hopes?
 You